Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

-Now we have all of the information we need to create a basic JWT token, there are more examples of this online, but the below covers us for now.
+Now we have all of the information we need to create a basic JWT token.
+There are more examples of this online, but the below covers us for now.

 .. code-block:: python